Backpacking the Santa Monica Mountains’ Backbone Trail

 See our recommendations in our Best Synthetic Jackets article.
 Check out our Best Down Jackets guide if you prefer down for its better warmth-to-weight ratio.

 Ok, so that stuff about how it’s not always sunny and warm here?
 Well…it’s often sunny and warm here, especially when hiking through shadeless chaparral-covered hillsides as you are on much of the Backbone.
-I am a mega-fan of Ridge Merino’s Solstice hoodies (men's and women's), which offer lightweight but relatively full (and stink-free) coverage, and I wore mine throughout nearly all 60 hours of this trip.
+I am a mega-fan of Ridge Merino’s Solstice hoodies, which offer lightweight but relatively full (and stink-free) coverage, and I wore mine throughout nearly all 60 hours of this trip.
 See our Best Sunshirts guide for more recommendations.

 I am a through-and-through shorts hiker, but I fell in love with Mammut’s Runbold Pants a few years back, and they’ve become a layering staple on all of my backpacking trips.
 I warm up quickly when hiking, but I love starting and ending the day with these lightweight, quick-drying pants over my shorts; the leg holes are just big enough to slide them off over my shoes.
 See our guides to the Best Women's Hiking Pants and Best Men's Hiking Pants for more recommendations.

 Like I said—I’m a shorts person.
-I swear by Patagonia’s Nine Trails shorts (men's and women's) for backpacking, since they’re breezy (I wear the ones with a 4” inseam), feature a flat and comfy waistband that sits well under packs, and because it’s relatively easy to wash out the lightweight liner each night.
+I swear by Patagonia’s Multi Trails shorts for backpacking, since they’re breezy, feature a flat and comfy waistband that sits well under packs, and because it’s relatively easy to wash out the lightweight liner each night.
 For more recommendations, see our Best Men's Trail Running Shorts guide, Best Women's Trail Running Shorts guide, Best Men's Hiking Shorts guide, or Best Thru-hiking Shorts guide.

-As a creature of habit, I am rarely found without mid-weight Smartwool merino base layers (men's and women's) in my pack for overnight trips—they’re lightweight, they’re warm, and they’re cozy.
+As a creature of habit, I am rarely found without mid-weight Smartwool merino base layers in my pack for overnight trips—they’re lightweight, they’re warm, and they’re cozy.
 For more recommendations, see our Best Baselayers guide.

 I’ve been a toe sock enthusiast for at least a decade—my piggies prefer to be separated from one another, which seems to cut down on hot spots and blisters.
-That said, my feet swelled more than they usually do thanks to the huge mileage days, so I should have also carried a pair of toe-free moisture-wicking socks like those made by Darn Tough (men's and women's) to swap out when my toes got puffy.
+That said, my feet swelled more than they usually do thanks to the huge mileage days, so I should have also carried a pair of toe-free moisture-wicking socks like those made by Darn Tough to swap out when my toes got puffy.
 Check our Best Hiking Socks guide for more recommendations.
+If you like a lighter sock, check out our review on Running Socks.

 Again, do not let the “Sunny SoCal” thing lead you astray—it gets cold here at night, especially when you’re traipsing around right next to the Pacific Ocean.
 I was very happy to have my REI wool beanie on hand for cool mornings and evenings.